malisimo/IPlot/ReadMe.md

 This differs slightly from XPlot in the following ways:

 * All chart properties are strongly typed
-* There is an added Chart.WithProp function which allows you to set any property on the chart, with help from intellisense
+* There is an added Chart.With function which allows you to set any property on the chart, with help from intellisense

 ## Motivation